| Phylum Chordata

 on the head.
 The gill openings are just slits.

-There is a single long stiff dorsal spine, usually with downward pointing
+The dorsal spine is usually long stiff with downward pointing barbs

 can be locked upright to wedge in crevices, safe from predators and